 - The cause for the dissolution of the marriage arose after either party moved into the state.

-How Does an Action for Divorce Begin?
+How Does an Action for Divorce in Connecticut Begin?

 A divorce action is commenced when one spouse files a legal document, called a Complaint, requesting to end the marriage.
 The Complaint must be filed in the appropriate Judicial District depending on where you or your spouse lives.
 For example, if you live in New Canaan, your divorce case can be filed at either the Judicial District of Stamford or the Judicial District of Fairfield.
 Once the Complaint is signed, it must be then served upon your spouse by a Marshal and subsequently filed with the Court.